MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-enable-object-anchors.md

     ![Guides app tile.](media/guides-app-tile.PNG "Guides app tile")

-1. In the left pane, use the area picker at the bottom of the screen to switch the area selection from **Main** to **Settings** to view all settings for the instance.
+1. In the left pane, use the area picker at the bottom of the screen to switch the area selection from **Main** to **Settings** to view all settings for the environment.

     ![Settings highlighted in the left pane.](media/Admin-EnableCalling01__Background-GuidesMDA-AreaPicker-Settings.png "Settings highlighted in left pane")